likelet/VSOLassoBag/docs/contents/installation.rst

 However, it must be pointed out that in practise, such performance is very **unlikely** to be achieved.

-The image below shows the observed frequency curve (black) of variables with observed frequency >=1, and the change of difference (red) and threshold (dash blue), and the elbow points (dash vertical blue).
+The line plot below shows the observed frequency curve (black) of variables with observed frequency >=1, and the change of difference (red) and threshold (dash blue), and the elbow points (dash vertical blue).

 .. image:: ObservedFreqCurve.png
-   :height: 200 px
+   :height: 600 px
-   :width: 200 px
+   :width: 600 px
    :alt: Observed Frequency Curve
    :align: left